moodle-an-hochschulen/moodle-local_staticpage/README.md

 Requirements
 ------------
-This plugin requires Moodle 2.7+
+This plugin requires Moodle 2.8+

 Changes
 -------
+* 2015-01-23 - Check compatibility for Moodle 2.8, no functionality change
 * 2014-08-19 - Add possibility to use a <style> tag in the HTML code of static page files
 * 2014-06-30 - Add plugin's name as prefix to function names
 * 2014-06-30 - Check compatibility for Moodle 2.7, no functionality change